kbase/kbase-ui/docs/plugin-development-with-auth2.md

 The dev/test directory is ignored by git, so is a safe place to stash develop-time assets.
 The link script is merely a convenience to provide symbolic linking for various bits of the ui source into the built ui client, which is what is served by nginx.

-Edit the link.sh script to link in the auth2 client.
+Edit the link.sh script to link to the plugin.
 Open the link.sh script in your editor, and in the EXTERNAL PLUGINS section add this line:

 ```text
 linkPlugin "my-plugin"